The four options, side-by-side.

 3. A human answering service

-Companies like Davinci, AnswerConnect, or Ruby Receptionists.
-Cost: $400–$900/mo per location depending on call volume.
-Takes orders:sometimes — most won't take food orders because of menu memorization and modifier complexity.
-Runs cards: almost never — PCI scope explodes.
-Peak hours: queue, average pickup 30s–2min.
+The national receptionist services that advertise to small businesses.
+Cost: commonly quoted at $400–$900/mo per location depending on call volume.
+Takes orders:sometimes — many won't take food orders because of menu memorization and modifier complexity.
+Runs cards: rarely — PCI scope explodes.
+Peak hours: callers queue for an available agent.
 Languages: English + Spanish on most plans, others on premium tiers.
-Failure mode:agent doesn't know your menu and takes 5x longer to capture an order than your own staff.
+Failure mode:the agent doesn't know your menu, so ordering is slower and more error-prone than with your own staff.

 Right for: restaurants that want a warm human voice for reservation / catering inquiries.
 Wrong for: anyone who needs the phone to convert directly into a paid order.